-- Place the transmitter in the transmitter pocket with the buttons facing up. - With the vehicle in P (Park) or N (Neutral), press the brake pedal and the ENGINE START/ STOP button.
+- Place the transmitter in the transmitter pocket inside the armrest storage area. - 2.
+With the vehicle in P (Park) or N (Neutral), press the brake pedal and the ENGINE START/STOP button.
 See Starting the Engine on page 9-18 for additional information about the vehicle's keyless ignition with pushbutton start.